 You may also see google.com in your Referral Reports at times.
 While you may think this represents Google organic traffic, it generally indicates traffic from other properties on Google outside of search.
 For instance, links in forum posts in Google Groups will result in traffic from the google.com domain.

 This can help you get a more complete picture of your organic search presence beyond Google.
 It is also useful if you’ve been expending energy interacting in Google’s forums or other sites.
 Traffic from other Google sites will not show up as organic search traffic, but rather in the Referral Reports under the domain google.com.

 Measuring PR Placements

 When your PR efforts result in an online publication mentioning your brand, you’ll often obtain a link back to your site.
-Traffic from these links will show up in your referral reports, allowing you to measure the impact of PR efforts in driving value to your online presence.
-While PR may may involve offline efforts, Google Analytics can help to connect the dots to online activity.
+Traffic from these links will show up in your Referral Reports, allowing you to measure the impact of PR efforts in driving value to your online presence.
+While PR may involve offline efforts, Google Analytics can help to connect the dots to online activity.

 In this example, you can see traffic resulting from multiple Huffington Post domains as a result of a brand being featured in an article there.
 In total, 682 New Users came directly from this placement.
 Using the Referral Report, you can compare the performance of multiple placements on news sites, looking at traffic, engagement, and conversions.